-Particulars As at As at As at 31st March, 2023 31st March, 2022 31st March, 2021 (a)Principal amount and Interest due thereon remaining unpaid to any supplier - - - (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day - - - (c) The amount of interest due and payable for the year of delay in making payment (which have been paid but - - - beyond the appointed day during the year) but without adding the interest specified under Micro, Small and Medium Enterprises Development Act, 2006 (d) The amount of interest accrued and remaining unpaid during the accounting year. = = - (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise for the purpose of disallowance as a deductible - - - expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
-Total - - -
+Particulars As at 31st March, 2023 As at 31st March, 2022 As at 31st March, 2021 (a)Principal amount and Interest due thereon remaining unpaid to any supplier 0 0 0 (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day 0 0 0 (c) The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointed day during the year) but without 0 0 0 adding the interest specified under Micro, Small and Medium Enterprises Development Act, 2006 (d) The amount of interest accrued and remaining unpaid during the accounting year.
+0 0 0 (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
+0 0 0 Total 0 0 0